JinmingZhuang/ECE2195/README.md

  To validate the well-trained model without the pre-processing module, we run the following instruction: nohup python3 test_finetune_nopre.py > test_finetune_nopre.out 2>&1 & The testing result is shown in the 'test_finetune_nopre' file, the PSNR is 30.03, and the SSIM is 0.9789.
+ # Subtask 2 Establish an analytical model for GridDehazeNet
+   We establish an analytical model to implement GridDehazeNet on U200 FPGA board.
+To receive the best selection of Tm and Tn for the whole network, the best of Tr, Tc for each Convolution layer, and the estimate latency for GridDehazeNet with the pre-processing module, we run the following instruction: nohup python3 modelfpga.py > modelfpga.out 2>&1 & The result is shown in the 'modelfpga.out' file.
+To receive the best selection of Tm and Tn for the whole network, the best of Tr, Tc for each Convolution layer, and the estimate latency for GridDehazeNet without the pre-processing module, we run the following instruction: nohup python3 modelfpganopre.py > modelfpganopre.out 2>&1 & The result is shown in the modelfpganopre.out' file.